juju/docs/src/en/charms-offline-config.md

 with either the `--config` option or the `--model-default` option.
 The latter is a more powerful choice since it applies to all existing and future models whereas `--config` only affects the 'controller' and 'default' models.

+Read [Configuring models][models-config] for details on how a model can be configured.

 ### Examples